Content

 Customize token types in Javadoc Checks

-There are four methods in AbstractJavadocCheck class to control the processed JavadocTokenTypes - one setter setJavadocTokens(), which is used to define a custom set (which is different from the default one) of the processed JavadocTokenTypes via config file and three getters, which have to be overridden: getDefaultJavadocTokens(), getAcceptableJavadocTokens(), getRequiredJavadocTokens().
+There are four methods in the AbstractJavadocCheck class to control the processed JavadocTokenTypes - one setter setJavadocTokens(), which is used to define a custom set (which is different from the default one) of the processed JavadocTokenTypes via config file and three getters, which have to be overridden: getDefaultJavadocTokens(), getAcceptableJavadocTokens(), getRequiredJavadocTokens().

 • setJavadocTokens() - method then define actual set of tokens to run on.